thetripleacoder/fcc-header-parser-microservice/README.md

 ## User Stories

-1. The API endpoint is `GET /api/whoami`.
+1. You should provide your own project, not the example URL.
-2. A request to `/api/whoami` should return a JSON object with the following keys:
+2. A request to `/api/whoami` should return a JSON object with your IP address in the `ipaddress` key.
-   - `ipaddress`: Your IP address.
-   - `language`: Your preferred language.
-   - `software`: Information about your browser or user agent.
-3. The project aims to extract relevant data from the request headers and provide it in a structured format.
+3. A request to `/api/whoami` should return a JSON object with your preferred language in the `language` key.
+4. A request to `/api/whoami` should return a JSON object with your software in the `software` key.

 ## Getting Started

 1. Clone this repository or use the provided starter project.
 2. Install dependencies using `npm install`.
 3. Run the server using `npm start`.
-4. Access the API at `http://localhost:3000/api/whoami`.

-## Deployment

-Deploy your project to a hosting service of your choice (e.g., Vercel, Glitch, Heroku) and make sure it is publicly accessible.
-Submit the URL to your hosted project as the solution link.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+4. On the HTML page, click on the link under Example Usage and get the result as JSON object under Example Output.